 Create a file called cred.txt in the /etc/openvpn/ folder and insert your service username in the first line, and service password in the second line:

 Surfshark service username

 Surfshark service password

-1) Change the extension of the file "ovpn" to "conf".
-In this case OpenVPN will find it automatically by extension.
+1. Change the extension of the file "ovpn" to "conf".
+In this case OpenVPN will find it automatically by the extension.

-2) Specify file name in /etc/config/openvpn You can use uci:
+2. Specify the file name in /etc/config/openvpn using uci:

 uci set openvpn.surfshark=openvpn